Which of Norway’s fjords should you visit?

 Kayaking along the Nærøyfjord is a popular recreational activity with equipment hire and guided tours available from the village of Flåm.

-Another branch of the mighty Sognefjord and UNESCO-listed along with the Nærøyfjord, the Geirangerfjord is arguably Norway’s most famous fjord.
+A branch of the Storfjord and UNESCO-listed along with the Nærøyfjord, the Geirangerfjord is arguably Norway’s most famous fjord.

 Best seen from the car and passenger ferry that runs between the villages of Geiranger and Hellesylt, the fjord is known for its steep sides, ancient farmsteads and tumbling waterfalls.
 The Seven Sisters waterfall, which contains seven separate streams of water tumbling from a height of more than 800ft, is a must-see.

 The fjord is also a photographer’s dream thanks to several lookout points on the mountain roads nearby, and others that can be reached by hiking or cycling.

 The fjord was made even more famous around the world thanks to the 2015 disaster movie Bølgen (The Wave), which depicts a scenario whereby a nearby mountain collapses into the fjord causing a tidal wave that destroys Geiranger.
 The scary thing is, the film is based on real events and a very real possibility that it could happen again.